 In a freshwater pool, chlorine is periodically added by the owner and the highest level of protection is right after a new batch of chlorine was freshly added.
 Over time, the chlorine will dissipate and bacteria may start to thrive until more chlorine is added to the mix.

 With a salt pool, the water will be more consistently clean because the generator will produce a steady amount of chlorine, making the water quality better as a whole.
-You do not need to buy, store, or handle any chemicals.
+You do not need to buy, store, or handle as many chemicals.

 To summarize, saltwater pools are gentler and more hands-off than freshwater pools.
 If you’re someone that likes to set-it-and-forget it, this is great.
 If you’re a pool whiz that wants total control over your pool, you will prefer a freshwater pool.